Challenge

 Silver diamine fluoride

-This cost-effective topical medication effectively arrests dental cavities, treating the underlying disease, and can be applied in community settings by EPDHs.
+Silver diamine flouride is a cost-effective topical medication that effectively arrests dental cavities, treating the underlying disease; it can be applied in community settings by EPDHs.

 Electronic Health Record

-ADIN, the EHR used by Advantage, enables information sharing among case managers, dentists and clinics, and care teams in the field.
-For example, it notifies case managers when a patient has been flagged for follow-up care.
+ADIN, the EHR used by Advantage, enabled information sharing among case managers, dentists and clinics, and care teams in the field.
+For example, it had the capability to notify case managers when a patient was flagged for follow-up care.

 Performance data

-Monthly updates on patients seen and patients requiring care enable incentive payments and allow staff to measure their progress and understand where greater efforts are needed.
-Target metrics for receiving the bonus payment are adjusted upward each quarter.
+Monthly updates on patients seen and patients requiring care enabled incentive payments and allowed staff to measure their progress and understand where greater efforts were needed.
+Target metrics for receiving the bonus payment were adjusted upward each quarter.

-Finding Answers: Solving Disparities Through Payment and Delivery System Reform is a national program funded by the Robert Wood Johnson Foundation with technical assistance and direction provided by the University of Chicago.
-Finding Answers was created to discover and disseminate practical ways to achieve health equity and is currently focused on discovering how healthcare payment and delivery systems can be redesigned to reduce and eliminate health care disparities.
-Its current work includes three pilot projects involving health systems and payers partnering to improve health equity.
+Finding Answers: Solving Disparities Through Payment and Delivery System Reform was a national program funded by the Robert Wood Johnson Foundation with technical assistance and direction provided by the University of Chicago.
+Finding Answers was created to discover and disseminate practical ways to achieve health equity and was focused on discovering how healthcare payment and delivery systems can be redesigned to reduce and eliminate health care disparities.
+Its work included three pilot projects involving health systems and payers partnering to improve health equity.
+To read more about Finding Answers, please click here.